 When renovating a garden and digging the hole for a swimming pool, a man discovered 13 caskets containing the human remains that belonged to a historic cemetery that dated back to the 1700s.
 I don’t know about you but that is enough to make me move house!

 13. False Teeth

-An upper plate of some false teeth were dug up in very old vegetable plot in Buffalo.
-It is likely that they were thrown on garden from a waste bucket which people used to do with compost.
+An upper plate of some false teeth was dug up in a very old vegetable plot in Buffalo.
+It is likely that they were thrown on the garden from a waste bucket which people used to do with compost.

 14. A Bomb Shelter